PeiMeiLee/NYC_CitywideMobilitySurvey_2019/README.md

 ## Background
 - This project was created as the final project for my Data Analytics bootcamp studies at [CareerFoundry](https://careerfoundry.com) in 2023.
 - New York City has been a fascinating city for me in many ways.
-Continuing my interest in developing sustainable mobility solutions, I was excited to come across this dataset.
+Continuing my interest in developing sustainable mobility solutions, I was excited to come across this dataset and performed my final case study on it.

 ## Data
 - 5 CSV files and 1 GeoJSON file